Gary Coleman: 1974–1985: Early works and stardom

+1986–2010: Work as an adult and politics

+When Diff'rent Strokes was cancelled in 1986 due to low ratings, Coleman went on a hiatus and just like his Diff’rent Strokes co-stars struggled with finding acting roles.
+From thereon, the majority of Coleman's adult roles were single appearances in television sitcom episodes.
+He played himself in The Ben Stiller Show, The Jackie Thomas Show, Sherman Oaks, The Parent 'Hood, The Wayans Bros., The Naked Truth, Shasta McNasty, The Simpsons, My Wife and Kids, The Hughleys, Baby Bob, The Parkers, and Drake & Josh.
+Shows where he played a character were 227, Martin, Unhappily Ever After, The Fresh Prince of Bel-Air (his last appearance as Arnold Jackson), Married... with Children, Homeboys in Outer Space, The Jamie Foxx Show, The Drew Carey Show, The Rerun Show, Son of the Beach, and Robot Chicken.
+Coleman also played roles in television films these are Like Father, Like Santa (1998), A Carol Christmas (2003), and A Christmas Too Many (2006).

+In films, Coleman played himself in S.F.W.
+(1994), Dirty Work (1998), Shafted!
+(2000), The Flunky (2000), Frank McKlusky, C.I.
+(2002), Dickie Roberts: Former Child Star (2003), The Great Buck Howard (2008), and Midgets vs. Mascots (2009).
+Films where he played a different character were Fox Hunt (1997), Church Ball (2006), and An American Carol (2008).

-Coleman starred in the television film The Kid with the Broken Halo.
-The film served as the basis for The Gary Coleman Show in 1982, where Coleman had the lead voice role as Andy LeBeau, an angel in training who comes to earth to help others and gain his wings.
-Coleman voiced the role of Kevin in the animated show Waynehead, which ran from 1996 to 1997.
-He also voiced Kenny Falmouth in the video game The Curse of Monkey Island in 1997, which gained him attention, being one of the first few major mainstream actors to appear in a video game.
-He had ventured into politics, and in the 2003 California recall election he was a candidate for governor.
+From 1996 to 1997, Coleman had a recurring role as the voice of Kevin in the animated show Waynehead.
+In 1997, Coleman voiced Kenny Falmouth in the video game The Curse of Monkey Island, which gained him attention, being one of the first few major mainstream actors to appear in a video game.
+The adventure game was critically acclaimed, considered one of the best of its genre and has a strong legacy due to its feel, graphics, and voice acting.
+Jeff Green of Computer Gaming World gave it a rave review and that Coleman "played wonderfully" a "shifty character."

+Coleman ventured into politics, and in the 2003 California recall election he was a independent candidate for governor.
 His campaign was sponsored by the free newsweekly East Bay Express as a satirical comment on the recall.
 After Arnold Schwarzenegger declared his candidacy, Coleman announced that he would vote for Schwarzenegger.
 Coleman placed 8th in a field of 135 candidates, receiving 14,242 votes.

-In 2003, Coleman portrayed a fictional version of himself in the video game Postal 2 (2003).
-The second game in the Postal franchise, it received a cult following following its release, and brought Coleman much attention.
+In 2003, Coleman portrayed a fictional version of himself in the video game Postal 2, the second game in the Postal franchise.
+Upon its release, the game received "mixed or average reviews" according to review aggregator website Metacritic.
+Over time, it gained a cult following.

 In 2005, Coleman appeared in John Cena's music video for his single "Bad, Bad Man" (from the album You Can't See Me) and played himself as a villain taking Michael Jackson and Madonna hostage.
 The video was a spoof of 1980s culture, focusing on The A-Team.

 Coleman's final television role was a voice role in the animated series Robot Chicken.
-His final film roles were starring as Charles Higgins in the sports comedy film Church Ball (2006), appearing as a slave in the satirical comedy film An American Carol (2008), and appearing as Gary in the comedy film Midgets vs. Mascots (2009).